mukamisha/Gallery/README.md

     *GOOGLE CHROME
 ## TECHNOLOGY USED:
     * PYTHON.
-    *FLASK
+    *DJANGO
+    *JAVASCRIPT

 ## BDD
-    * you open this app and see all posted pitches *you can  also live a pitch if you want
+    * you open this app and see all pictures
-    *you can like or dislike by clicking upvote or downvote buttons *you can leave a comment if you want, you comments are very valuable to us.
+    *you can  also select a picture by it's id
+    *admin can delete it
+    *you can select a picture according to the location
 ## This is my project link

 ## SUPPORT AND CONTACT